Developer Guide

 Prerequisites:

-as the short form.
+metforminshould be in the medicine list, it should have no short form and no medicine should havemetas the short form.
 It should be the 1st medicine in the medicine list.
-If not, find it usingfindm metformin
+If not, find it usingfindm metformin -

 Test case: